lithnet/access-manager-docs/installation/downloads.md

 However, [features introduced in Access Manager v3](../whats-new.md) are not available in these agents.

-For more information on planning your AMS v3 migration, see our [Upgrading from Access Manager v2 to v3](./upgrading-from-v2.md) guide.
+For more information on planning your AMS v3 migration, see our [upgrading from Access Manager v2 to v3](./upgrading-from-v2.md) guide.
 {% endhint %}

 | Item | Operating system | Architecture |